-We are centrally located at the entrance of Grand Teton National Park and just minutes from the south entrance of Yellowstone National Park
+We are centrally located at the entrance of Grand Teton National Park and just a short drive from the south entrance of Yellowstone National Park

 The town of Jackson Hole is just down the road offering world class dining and entertainment.
 For the best lodging in Jackson Hole visit JacksonHoleCampground.com